 One of the problems with the new super-rich is that many of them feel they are doing a good job and making a genuine contribution to society; in effect they regard them as deserving global winners (Freeland, 2011a).
 A high proportion of this new generation of super-rich, see themselves as self-made men, not the aristocrats and old money of the past, but economic meritocrats, who believe they deserve all the rewards they have worked hard to achieve.
 But as has been suggested, this is a difficult group of people to track-down and research, which contains many sub-groups with different agendas.
 Not all follow the headline-grabbing excessive lifestyles of the Russian oligarchs who buy super-yachts, associate with super-models and buy super-league football clubs.
-Some may choose to live modest lives and practice austerityOthers have sought to follow philanthropy and develop foundations and think tanks like Bill Gates, Warren Buffet and George Soros.
-Yet others may develop ideas forums, or explore new cosmopolitan projects, or sponsor the arts.
-Philanthropy is one aspect of super-rich lifestyles.
+Some may choose to live modest lives and practice austerity.
+Others have sought to follow philanthropy and develop foundations and think tanks like Bill Gates, Warren Buffet and George Soros.
+Yet others may develop ideas forums, or explore new cosmopolitan projects, sponsor the arts, or engage in philanthropy .

-The foundation of Philanthropy follows is the aims and priorities of the wealthy.
+One of the problems with philanthropic foundations and charities, is that they are designed to follow closely the aims and priorities of the wealthy.
 Worthy as they may be, they signal an opting out of the model of paying taxes and allowing the elected government to decide on spending priorities.
 The problem is that many of the super-rich distrust and side-step governments, or do not wish to see their contribution swallowed up in what they see as a black hole of public debt and nation-state deficit financing.
 There are also arguments that the rich can at the same time pay more taxes and be better off.
 The resistance to providing finance for the government, through either taxes or mutually beneficial tax breaks, suggests that part of the problem for the super-rich is a distrust of the way taxes are used by politicians.
 This is coupled with a sense that they would run things differently.
 Over time it is possible that some members of this group may well become more global in orientation and evolve a programme which better integrates their piecemeal and seemingly capricious interest in financing a wide range of charitable projects around the world, couples with support for medical and scientific projects, such as finding a cure for malaria.
 In the longer term then, there is some potential for some of the super-rich to develop broader global identifications and responsibilities for others in various parts of the world, and make some bid to be involved in emergent forms of global governance.
 This remains premised on a general maximisation of their own financial resources and continued avoidance of state taxation, unless some form of global taxation or financial transaction tax emerges, which puts them at odds with many of the people they aspire to help.